mallikarjunimmadi/repo/vsphere/README.md

 Notes:

 - `RequiredUsernames` supports one or more usernames.
+- In `--validate` and `--remediate`, `--username` overrides `RequiredUsernames`.
+If `--username` is not supplied, the script uses `RequiredUsernames`.
-- In remediation and connectivity mode, the same password is used for every username in `RequiredUsernames`.
+- In remediation mode, the same password is used for every username processed in that run.
 - Default lockdown mode is `lockdownNormal`.

 ## Input Options